 - Reduce the dashboard lighting, remove objects from the dashboard so that they can’t reflect in the windshield and regularly clean the mirrors and windshield to avoid eyestrain.

 - Avoid alcohol before driving.

-Before a longer road trip, get a good night of sleep of at least eight hours… because, after all, sleep is the only cure against fatigue!
+Before a longer road trip, get a good night of sleep for at least eight hours… because, after all, sleep is the only cure for fatigue!